 Ringworm symptoms & treatment

-Find a doctorDespite its name, ringworm (tinea) isn’t actually a worm.
-It’s a fungal infection caused by parasites called dermatophytes.
+Find a doctorDespite its common name, ringworm isn’t actually a worm.
+Ringworm is a fungal infection caused by parasites called dermatophytes.

 Ringworm is contagious, so it’s important to seek ringworm treatment right away.
-As long as you have an active infection, you can give it to someone else.
-You can get ringworm by touching infected people or contaminated objects.
+If you have an active infection, you can give it to someone else.
+You can get ringworm by touching infected people or contaminated surfaces.

 Ringworm symptoms

-Ringworm appears on your skin as a red, scaly rash with blisters shaped like a ring or bull’s-eye.
-The inside of the patch is usually clear or scaly.
+Ringworm appears on your skin as a rash with a ring of blisters around the outside of the ringworm rash.
+The inside of the rash may be clear or scaly.
 The outside might be slightly raised and bumpy.
-The rash develops in patches with distinct edges, and it grows outward as the infection spreads.
-Ringworm can occur on your feet (athlete’s foot), groin (jock itch), scalp or nails.
+The rash develops in patches with distinct edges, and it grows outward as the ringworm infection spreads.

 Symptoms of ringworm on the feet